 Then they continued into my throat and branched out into both jaws.
 Aha!
 Now I stopped puzzling out what was happening—we’ve all read and/or heard about pain in the jaws being one of the signals of an MI.
 I said aloud to my cat, “Dear God, I think I’m having a heart attack!”

-I lowered the footrest, started to take a step and fell on the floor instead.
+I lowered the footrest, started to take a step, and fell on the floor instead.
 I thought to myself, “If this is a heart attack, I shouldn’t be walking into the next room where the phone is—on the other hand, if I don’t, nobody will know I need help, and if I wait I may not be able to get up at all.”

-I pulled myself up with the arms of the chair, walked slowly into the next room and dialed 911.
+I pulled myself up with the arms of the chair, walked slowly into the next room, and dialed 911.
 I told the operator I thought I was having a heart attack due to the pressure building under my sternum and radiating into my jaws.
 I wasn’t hysterical or afraid, just stated the facts calmly.
 She said she will send the paramedics over immediately, but to unbolt the door and lie down on the floor where they could see me when they came in.

 I did as instructed and lost consciousness.
-I don’t remember the medics coming in, examining me, lifting me onto a gurney, getting me into the ambulance nor hearing their call to St. Jude’s emergency room.
+I don’t remember the medics coming in, examining me, lifting me onto a gurney, getting me into the ambulance, or hearing their call to St. Jude’s emergency room.
 I briefly awakened when we arrived and saw the cardiologist helping the medics pull my stretcher out of the ambulance and ask me questions, but I couldn’t make my mind interpret what he was saying or form an answer.
 I nodded off again and didn’t wake up until the cardiologist and his partner had already threaded the angiogram balloon up into my heart where they installed stents to hold my right coronary artery open.

 My thinking and actions at home before calling 911 took about 4–5 minutes, both the fire station and St. Jude are only minutes away from my home, and my cardiologist was already on his way.

 Why so much detail?
-Because I want all of you to know what I learned first hand:
+Because I want all of you to know what I learned firsthand:

 - Be aware when something very different is happening in your body—not the usual men’s symptoms—but things I couldn’t explain until my sternum and jaws got into the act.
 Many more women than men die of their first (and last) MI because they didn’t know they were having one.
 They commonly mistake it as indigestion, take Maalox or other anti-heartburn preparation and go to bed, hoping they’ll feel better in the morning when they wake up … which doesn’t happen.
 Your symptoms might not be exactly like mine, so I advise you to call 911 if anything unpleasant is happening that you’ve not felt before.
 It is better to have a “false alarm” than to risk your life guessing what it might be!